signalogic/SigSRF_SDK/README.md

 which although it shows an error message will cause no problems.

-### Building Demo Applications
+### Building Reference Applications

-Demo application examples are provided as executables, C/C++ source code and Makefiles.
+Reference application examples are provided as executables, C/C++ source code and Makefiles.
 Executables should run as-is, but if not (due to Linux distribution or kernel differences), they can be rebuilt using gcc and/or g++.
 To allow this, the install script checks for the presence of the following run-time and build related packages:  gcc, ncurses, lib-explain, and redhat-lsb-core (RedHat and CentOS) and lsb-core (Ubuntu).
 These are prompted for and installed if not found.

 <a name="RunNotes"></a>
 ## Run Notes

-Available demos are listed below.
-The iaTest and paTest demos do not have a functionality limit.  mediaMin and mediaTest demo functionality is limited as follows:
+Available reference applications are listed below.
+The iaTest and paTest apps do not have a functionality limit.  mediaMin and mediaTest app functionality is limited as follows:

    1) Data limit.
 Processing is limited to 100,000 frames / payloads of data.
 There is no limit on data sources, which include various file types (audio, encoded, pcap), network sockets, and USB audio.

    2) Concurrency limit.
 Maximum number of concurrent instances is two and maximum number of channels per instance is 2 (total of 4 concurrent channels).

-If you would prefer an evaluation demo with increased concurrency limits for a trial period, [contact us](#DocumentationSupport).
+If you would prefer an evaluation version with increased concurrency limits for a trial period, [contact us](#DocumentationSupport).
 This requires a business case and possibly an NDA.

-<a name="mediaMin_and_mediaTest_Demos"></a>
+<a name="mediaMin_and_mediaTest"></a>
-### mediaMin and mediaTest Demos
+### mediaMin and mediaTest Reference Applications

-The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest demo page</a> gives example command lines for streaming media, transcoding, speech recognition, waveform file and USB audio processing, and more.
+The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a> gives example command lines for streaming media, transcoding, speech recognition, waveform file and USB audio processing, and more.

 mediaMin is a production reference application, using a minimum set of APIs (create/delete session, push/pull packets), it can handle a wide range of RTP audio packet inputs. mediaTest targets test and measurement functionality and accepts USB and wav file audio input.
-Some things you can do with mediaMin and mediaTest demo command lines:
+Some things you can do with mediaMin and mediaTest command lines:

   * transcode between pcaps, for example EVS to AMR-WB, AMR-NB to G711, etc.
   * "AMR Player", play an AMR pcap (either AMR-WB or AMR-NB)